-- Contemporary Issues, Minorities, Personal Doc, Essay, and Social Issues
+- Culture, Minorities, Personal Doc, Essay, and Social Issues

 My So-Called Selfish Life is a paradigm-shifting documentary by award-winning filmmaker Therese Shechter about one of our greatest social taboos: choosing not to become a mother.